tiagoteixeira03/ChatOnRing/Readme.md

 # ChatOnRing Project

-This project is a chat application developed as part of the Computer Networks and Internet course
+ChatOnRing is a chat application based on a ring network structure developed as part of the Computer Networks and Internet course.

-## Project Overview
-ChatOnRing is a chat application based on a ring network structure.
 It allows nodes to communicate within the network using TCP and UDP protocols.
 The application supports node registration, message exchange, and network visualization functionalities

 ## Usage
 To use the ChatOnRing application, follow these steps: